 - The grant will cover all employment costs including; salary, employer pension contributions and employer NIC.

 - The grant will be taxed and should be included in the profits computation for the relevant year.

 Illustration (taken from the ICAEW article) shows how the grant would be calculated.
 Note assumes no pension payments.
 If a pension was paid (i.e. Mr A was opted in) the grant would cover this too being 80% x (£2,000) + Ers NIC + Ers Pension subject to the £2,500 cap.
 Note that the Ers NIC and Pension will be calculated using the new 80% salary as reference.

 One of the problems with the scheme is the delay in being able to make claims and receive funds.
+The grant covers a period of three weeks and could split a payroll period if it falls in between.
 If an employee was furloughed on 20 March there could be 11 days available for the March claim.

 The employer would need to pay the employees net pay on 31 March and 30 April well before potentially being able to make a claim in early May for receipt sometime in mid to late May.

 Whilst we can’t be sure this will apply for all businesses, Banks may be willing to extend or arrange overdrafts for a limited time for the amounts expected to be claimed.

 For advice on how you can implement this scheme including HR, Payroll, support making claims and working through cash flow please contact our team dedicated to dealing with the Job Retention Scheme; Lucy Pitfield, Simon Hall and Steph Smith on 01522 81 5100.